-Camp 1: “Biotechnology Essentials and Beyond” June 24-28, 2019
+Camp 1: “Biotechnology Essentials and Beyond” July 6-10, 2020

-Camp 2: “Biotechnology and Infectious Disease” July 8-12, 2019
+Camp 2: “Biotechnology and Orca Conservation” July 20-24, 2020

-Camp 3: “Biotechnology and Cancer” July 22-26, 2019
+Camp 3: “Biotechnology and Cancer” Aug.
+3-7, 2020

 Introduction and Camp Selection

 Campers can apply for one or more PROJECT BIOTECH five-day summer camps providing an introduction to biotechnology techniques, hands-on labs and computer experiences, career exploration and guest speakers from the Puget Sound biotechnology community.
 Each camp can accept only 24 students so early registration is encouraged.
 Applications from current 8th through 11th graders will be reviewed immediately.
 12th grade student applications will be reviewed after June 1st if there are camp openings available.
 If you participate in PROJECT BIOTECH, you are expected to: a.
 Attend all five days of camp, for the full day, 9:00am to 4:00pm.